 *I actually used red construction paper for the tongue because I liked the way it laid flat.
 You can use foam or paper, whatever you happen to have on hand.

-Since my piece of “sparkle foam” was 8 1/2″ x 11, I wanted to use a box that was on the smaller side and this graham cracker box was the perfect size.
+Since my piece of “sparkle foam” was 8 1/2″ x 11, I wanted to use a box that was on the smaller side.
+This graham cracker box was the perfect size.

 You’ll want to start by covering the box in white construction paper.